 Misperceptions are Overconfident

 HCPs have overconfident misperceptions: HCPs may not fully appreciate the motivations of many of their patients.
-They may not appreciate the value of a drug's different mechanism of action.
+They also may not appreciate the value of a drug's different mechanism of action.

 Overcoming Overconfident Misperceptions: Stakeholders Need Better Mental Models

-Success is possible, especially when science and craft are brought together.
+Successfully shifting someone’s mental model is possible, especially when science and craft are brought together.
 Behavioral science researchers have developed and tested hundreds of approaches with varying success.
 Similarly, industry efforts have produced a mixed bag of outcomes.
 Decades of work in both domains have revealed some best practices for building mental models among stakeholders.

-Help stakeholders reexamine the world and their assumptions about it
+Help stakeholders re-examine the world and their assumptions about it

 Stakeholders are often unaware of their own knowledge gaps so they may resist or ignore new information.
 Often, they hold long-standing, inaccurate assumptions that rarely get tested.
 They think they already know all of the information they need to know.
 Marketers and leaders can help them see the world differently and create interest in re-examining old assumptions by implementing behavioral science techniques.